It’s without a doubt the biggest reason people don’t get a softener system or ask themselves questions like, “are water softeners even worth it?”

 |Degrees of Water Hardness|

 |Moderatley Hard Water||61-120 mg/L of minerals|

 |Very Hard Water||more than 180 mg/L of minerals|

 I would say that if you have slightly hard water or soft water you’re probably fine with no water softener.

 If you’re in the moderately hard water area, you could probably get away with not getting one if you don’t really need to.

-Your applianaces, pipes, water heater, toilets, and fixtures will still last a while.
-If they start to go on you just sell it!
+Your appliances, pipes, water heater, toilets, and fixtures will still last a while.
+If they start to go on you, just sell it!

-Anything above you should definitely get a water softener.
+Anything above moderately hard water you should definitely get a water softener.
 The negative impacts of hard water at these levels definitely justify the costs associated with getting a softener.

 The big difference between the two types of softeners comes down to installation.